Jacobi-type algorithms for homogeneous polynomial optimization on Stiefel manifolds with applications to tensor

 Then the subproblem \eqref{eq:h-tilde-subproblem} can be rewritten as

-which is a classical constrained least squares problem.
-The authors of \cite{Gander1988A} investigated the solvability of the constrained least squares problem based on quadratic eigenvalue problem.
-Hence, from \cite{Gander1988A}, a solution of the optimization problem $\max_{\| \vect{z}_{\alpha, \beta} \|=1} \hijtilde{i}{j}{\matr{U}}(\matr{\Utwo})$ can be obtained.
+which is a classical \emph{constrained least squares} problem.
+The problem \eqref{contrained-least-equares} can be solved using the approach in \cite{Gander1988A}, where the authors \cite{Gander1988A} investigated the solvability of the constrained least squares problem based on quadratic eigenvalue problem.